hahaxun/mmf/website/docs/tutorials/dataset.md

 # Dataset Builder

-Builder creates and returns an instance of :class:`mmf.datasets.base_dataset.BaseDataset` which is inherited from `torch.utils.data.dataset.Dataset`.
-Any builder class in MMF needs to be inherited from :class:`mmf.datasets.base_dataset_builder.BaseDatasetBuilder`. |BaseDatasetBuilder| requires user to implement following methods after inheriting the class.
+Builder creates and returns an instance of :class:`multimodelity.datasets.base_dataset.BaseDataset` which is inherited from `torch.utils.data.dataset.Dataset`.
+Any builder class in multimodelity needs to be inherited from :class:`multimodelity.datasets.base_dataset_builder.BaseDatasetBuilder`. |BaseDatasetBuilder| requires user to implement following methods after inheriting the class.

 - `__init__(self):`